 LED Status Description Illuminated The drive detects a fault.
-A ALM/ERR Flashing / The drive detects: • An alarm • An oPE parameter setting error • An Auto-Tuning error Note: If the drive detects a fault and an alarm at the same time, the LED will illuminate to identify a fault.
+A A ALM/ERR Flashing 1 The drive detects: • An alarm • An oPE parameter setting error • An Auto-Tuning error Note: If the drive detects a fault and an alarm at the same time, the LED will illuminate to identify a fault.
 OFF There are no drive faults or alarms.
 Illuminated The drive is operating or is prepared for operation.
-Flashing 1 The drive is in STo [Safe Torque OFF] condition. В Ready Flashing Quickly 1 The voltage of the main circuit power supply dropped, and only the external 24 V power supply is providing the power to the drive. , OFF The drive detects a fault.
+Flashing I The drive is in STo [Safe Torque OFF] condition. В Ready Flashing Quickly 1 The voltage of the main circuit power supply dropped, and only the external 24 V power supply is providing the power to the drive.
+OFF The drive detects a fault.
 There is no fault and the drive received a Run command, but the drive cannot operate.
-For example, in Programming Mode or when RUN is flashing.
+For example, in Programming Mode.
 Illuminated The drive is in regular operation.
 Flashing 1 The drive is decelerating to stop.
 The drive received a Run command with a frequency reference of 0 Hz.
-The drive received a DC Injection Braking command. С RUN Flashing Quickly I The drive received a Run command from the MFDI terminals and is switching to REMOTE Mode while the drive is in LOCAL Mode.
+The drive received a DC Injection Braking command. С RUN Flashing Quickly / The drive received a Run command from the MFDI terminals when b1-02 = 0 [Run Command Selection 1 = Keypad] and you changed the setting to b1-02 = 1 or 7 [Digital Input or AUTO Command + Term Run].
 The drive received a Run command from the MFDI terminals when the drive is not in Drive Mode.
 The drive received a Fast Stop command.
 The safety function shuts off the drive output.
-The user pushed STOP on the keypad when the drive is operated from a REMOTE source.
+The user pushed OFF on the keypad when the drive is operated from a REMOTE source.
 The drive is energized with an active Run command and b1-17 = 0 [Run Command at Power Up = Disregard Existing RUN Command].
 The drive is set to coast-to-stop with timer (b1-03 = 3 [Stopping Method Selection = Coast to Stop with Timer]), and the Run command is disabled then enabled during the Run wait time.
 OFF The motor is stopped.